sethgoldin/davinci-resolve-postgresql-workflow-tools/README.md

 * macOS Sierra 10.12.6 or later
 * PostgreSQL 9.5.4 or later (as provided by the DaVinci Resolve Studio installer)
-* pgAdmin III (as provided by the DaVinci Resolve Studio installer)

 ### CentOS